ROBOTIS-GIT/robotis_mujoco_menagerie/README.md

 Additionally, we extend our sincere appreciation to Professor Sungjoon Choi and Researcher Jihwan Yoon from the [Robot Intelligence Lab](https://sites.google.com/view/sungjoon-choi/home) at Korea University for their valuable contributions and insightful collaboration.

 # License
-XML and asset files in each individual model directory of this repository are subject to different license terms.
-Please consult the LICENSE files under each specific model subdirectory for the relevant license and copyright information.
+XML and asset files contained within each specific model directory of this repository are governed by their own distinct licensing conditions.
+Please refer to the LICENSE documentation located within each respective model's directory for comprehensive license terms and associated copyright details.

-All other content is Copyright 2025 ROBOTIS CO., LTD. and licensed under the Apache License, Version 2.0.
-A copy of this license is provided in the top-level LICENSE file in this repository.
-You can also obtain it from https://www.apache.org/licenses/LICENSE-2.0.
+All other materials are the intellectual property of ROBOTIS CO., LTD., © 2025, and are made available under the Apache License, Version 2.0.
+The full text of this license is included in the main LICENSE file at the repository's root.
+Additionally, it is accessible online at https://www.apache.org/licenses/LICENSE-2.0.